bernhard-42/bd_animation/README.md

     return np.rad2deg(np.arctan2(v[1], v[0]))
 ```

-We cen then use this function to create the animation track for the disk and for the arm:
+We can then use this function to create the animation track for the disk and for the arm:

 ```python
 animation = Animation(disk_arm)